kishorear/Sahayaa/public/downloads/widget/documentation.md

-# SAHAYAA.AI Chat Widget Documentation
+# Support AI Chat Widget Documentation

 ## Overview

-The SAHAYAA.AI Chat Widget is a customizable, lightweight chat interface that integrates directly with your SAHAYAA.AI account.
+The Support AI Chat Widget is a customizable, lightweight chat interface that integrates directly with your Support AI account.
 It provides your website visitors with instant AI-powered support and connects them with human agents when needed.

 ## Quick Start